 A total of 40 Sprague-Dawley (SD) rats weighing about 200 g (half male and half female) were purchased from Beijing Vital River Laboratory Animal Technology Co.
 Ltd. (Beijing, China) and divided into control group and CC group.
-Next, rat models of CC were prepared according to the experimental requirements.
-The rats in CC group were subcutaneously injected with DMH at a dose of 30 mg/kg once every two days for 12 consecutive weeks, while those in Control group were injected with an equivalent volume of normal saline.
+The rats in the CC group were subcutaneously injected with 1,2 dimethylhydrazine (DMH) at a dose of 30 mg/kg once every two days for 12 consecutive weeks, while those in control group were injected with an equivalent volume of normal saline.
 The rats in both groups were fed with normal diet and water.
-This study was approved by the Animal Ethics Committee of Yantai Hospital of traditional Chinese Medicine Animal Center (approval no. 18-002).
-All procedures were conducted in accordance with the 'Animal Research: Reporting in Vivo Experiments guidelines 2.0' [15].
+This study was approved by the Animal Ethics Committee of Yantai Hospital of traditional Chinese medicine animal center (approval no. 18-002).
+All procedures were conducted in accordance with the Animal Research, Reporting in vivo experiments guidelines 2.0' [15].

-Hematoxylin-eosin (H&E) staining assay
+Hematoxylin-eosin (H&E) staining

-After model establishment, the colon tissues of rats were separated, fixed in neutral formalin solution for 24 h, dehydrated with alcohol gradient from low concentration to high concentration, embedded in paraffin, and sliced into 5- $\mu$ m sections using a microtome.
+After modeling, the colon tissues of rats were separated, fixed in neutral formalin solution for 24 h, dehydrated with alcohol gradient from low concentration to high concentration, embedded in paraffin, and sliced into 5-μm sections using a microtome.
 Then, the sections were subjected to H&E staining (Boster, Wuhan, China), and colon tissue lesions were examined under a microscope.

-Immunohistochemical (IHC) staining assay
+Immunohistochemical (IHC) staining

 The rat CC tissues were prepared into paraffin sections.
-Next, the sections were subjected to IHC staining to determine the expression of the protein SOCS3 in tumor tissues.
+Next, the sections were subjected to IHC staining to detect the expression of the protein SOCS3 in tumor tissues.
 The paraffin sections were deparaffinized, incubated in 3 % H2O2 for 30 min to inactivate endogenous peroxidase, rinsed with distilled water, washed with phosphate-buffered saline (PBS), and blocked with 5 % goat serum (dissolved in PBS) for 1 h.
 Thereafter, the blocking solution was discarded, and the sections were incubated with anti-SOCS3 (Santa Cruz, Santa Cruz, CA, USA) antibodies at room temperature overnight.
-Thereafter, the sections were washed and then incubated with horse radish peroxidase (HRP)conjugated IgG secondary antibody at room temperature for 1 h, followed by washing with PBS and color development with diaminobenzidine (DAB) chromogen (Solarbio, Beijing, China).
-Then, the sections were counterstained with hematoxylin nuclear staining solution to reveal the nuclei, and then examined by a light microscope (Olympus, Tokyo, Japan).
+Afterwards, the sections were washed and then incubated with horse radish peroxidase (HRP)conjugated IgG secondary antibody at room temperature for 1 h. followed by washing with PBS and color development with diaminobenzidine (DAB) chromogen (Solarbio, Beiiina.
+China).
+Then, the sections were counterstained with hematoxylin nuclear staining solution to stain the nuclei, and a light microscope (Olympus, Tokyo, Japan) was used for observation.

-Quantitative real time-polymerase chain reaction (qRT-PCR)
+Quantitative real time polymerase chain reaction (qRT-PCR)

 Total ribonucleic acids (RNAs) were isolated from tissue samples with TRIzol reagent (Invitrogen, Carlsbad, CA, USA) and reversetranscribed into complementary deoxyribose nucleic acids (cDNAs) using a PrimeScriptTM RT-PCR kit (TaKaRa, Dalian, China).
-Next, qRT-PCR was conducted using a Light Cycler 480II system (Roche, Basel, Switzerland) with SYBR Premix Ex TaqTM.
+Next, gRT-PCR was conducted using a Light Cycler 480II system (Roche, Basel, Switzerland) with SYBR Premix Ex Tag[TM].
 With glyceraldheyde 3phosphate dehydrogenase (GAPDH) as an internal reference, gene expressions were standardized.
 The relative expression levels of all genes were measured with the $2^{-\Delta\Delta CT}$ method.
 The sequence of primers used are shown in Table 1.

-Determination of relevant protein levels by Western blotting (WB)
+Western blotting (WB)